masumulu28/articles/angular-16/README.md

-# Angular version 16 🚀🚀
+# What's new in Angular 16?
+New Features and Updates

 Hi everyone, in this article we'll talk about the new features and improvments of Angular v16 that published at **May 3, 2023.** There are many good features and improvements in this version.
 Let's get started!